-The relative performance of different metrics for network-guided management likely depends on the objective.
-Our objective is specified as inspecting the greatest number of infested boats as they move between lakes.
-Here, the higher-performing metrics (i.e., RD and H+A in Fig.~\ref{fig:main}A) select nodes with a high weighted degree, which corresponds directly to high numbers of inspected boats.
-In contrast, the lower-performing betweenness centrality depends on all paths in the network, which selects nodes that may not have a high degree.
-Thus, our results highlight the potential importance of selecting metrics that ``match'' the management objective.
-Work on the network protection problem offers further support to this idea.
-For example, when controlling spread on a network via protecting nodes \cite{nowzari_analysis_2016}, but with the different objective of minimizing the rate of spread in the long-term, betweenness centrality outperforms strategies based on degree centrality \citep{holme_attack_2002}.
-In this context, the betweenness metric may better achieve the objective of reducing future spread, because future spread may occur on any path in the network, and betweenness depends on all possible paths.
-For future research on network-guided management of invasive species (or other applications of network-guided conservation management), leveraging and translating predictions from network epidemiology (e.g., \cite{nowzari_analysis_2016}) is a promising approach.
+The relative performance of different metrics for network-guided management likely depends on the management objective.
+Here, the higher-performing metrics (i.e., degree and H+A in Fig.~\ref{fig:main}A) select nodes with a high weighted degree, which corresponds directly to high numbers of inspected boats.
+In contrast, the lower-performing betweenness centrality depends on all paths in the network and therefore selects nodes that may not have a high degree and thus may not correspond to a high number of inspected boats.
+Work on the network protection problem offers further support to this idea that the best performing metric will depend on the objective.
+For example, when controlling spread on a network via protecting nodes \cite{nowzari_analysis_2016}, but with the objective of minimizing the rate of spread in the long-term, betweenness centrality outperforms strategies based on degree centrality \cite{holme_attack_2002}.
+Thus, our empirical results highlight the potential importance of selecting metrics that ``match'' the management objective and support a broader literature exploring this idea.
+For future research on network-guided management of invasive species or other applications of network-guided conservation, leveraging and translating predictions from network epidemiology (reviewed in \cite{nowzari_analysis_2016}) is a promising approach.